omonteon/reactnd-project-would-you-rather-starter/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the final assessment project for Udacity's React & Redux Fundamentals course.

-The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+In Summary, this is a web application where you can create and/or answer polls.
+Depending on how many polls a user has created/answered, a score is determined for the leaderboard.
+There are 4 main sections:

+* Home
+* Add a new poll
+* Leaderboard
+* Login/Sign in

+## Installing / Getting started

+To get started developing right away:

+* install all project dependencies with `npm install`
+* start the development server with `npm start`

 ## Data